iotbzh/agl-documentation/host-configuration/docs/2-download-packages.md

 16 | repo-update-non-oss                 | openSUSE-Leap-15.0-Update-Non-Oss                                                         | Yes     | (r ) Yes  | Yes
 ```

-I want my master repo enabled.
-Here ElectricEel repo is at the 4th line and Master at 5th line, so we have to enter:
+Now, you want your "master" repository enabled.
+In the above output, the "ElectricEel" repository is at the fourth line
+and the "master" repository is at the fifth line.
+Thus, enter the following:

 ```bash
 $ sudo zypper mr -d 4 && sudo zypper mr -e 5